 To continue our long-standing commitment to our local communities, we intend to establish a charitable foundation, The Lake Shore Charitable Foundation, as a non-stock Delaware corporation in connection with the reorganization.
-We will fund the charitable foundation with an amount of stock equal to 2% of the shares of Lake Shore Bancorp common stock outstanding after the reorganization.
-Based on the purchase price of \$10.00 per share, we would fund the charitable foundation with 100,000 shares of our common stock at the midpoint of the offering range.
-Our contribution to the charitable foundation would reduce net earnings by \$615,000, after tax, in the year in which the charitable foundation is established, which is expected to be fiscal 2006.
+We will fund the foundation with an amount of stock equal to 2% of the shares of Lake Shore Bancorp common stock outstanding after the reorganization.
+Based on the purchase price of \$10.00 per share, we would fund the foundation with 100,000 shares of our common stock at the midpoint of the offering range.
+Our contribution to the foundation would reduce net earnings by \$615,000, after tax, in the year in which the foundation is established, which is expected to be fiscal 2006.
 The Lake Shore Charitable Foundation will make grants and donations to non-profit and community groups and projects located within our market area.
-It is anticipated that the Lake Shore Charitable Foundation will distribute at least 5% of its net investment assets each year.
-The distributions will be made based on the following priorities:
+The amount of common stock that we would offer for sale in the offering would be greater if the offering were to be completed without the contribution to The Lake Shore Charitable Foundation.
+The establishment of the foundation requires the affirmative vote of a majority of the votes eligible to be cast by Lake Shore Savings' depositors.
+For a further discussion of the financial impact of the foundation, including its effect on those who purchase shares in the offering, see "Comparison of Valuation and Pro Forma Information With and Without Foundation" on page 45.